 Hello, I was wondering whether anyone else had experienced something similar, such as seeing a pop-up stating that someone attempted to enter into my iCloud account.
 What can someone see if they log into my iCloud account?

 You might have shared your Apple ID with a friend, acquaintance, or even someone you don’t know for several reasons, even if you might change your password, but is this 100% safe?
-Or your iPhone is stolen, how can a thief unlock a stolen iPhone and log in to your Apple ID?
+Or if your iPhone is stolen, how can a thief unlock a stolen iPhone and log in to your Apple ID?

 If you’re in this circumstance, you’re undoubtedly curious about what someone can see if they get into your iCloud account.
 In this blog, we will answer all of your questions, “What can someone see if they log into my iCloud?” and “Will I be notified if they log into my Apple ID?”
 Let’s get started!